donick/Promise-Polyfill/README.md

   //get Promise Object
   var Promise = PromisePolyfill();

-  //using PromisePolyfill instead of global Promise
+  //if native Promise is not exist, using PromisePolyfill instead of global.Promise
-  //window.Promise or self.Promise(in worker)
-  PromisePolyfill(true);
+  //otherwise keep using native Promise PromisePolyfill(true);
   ```